Washington Square (Newport, Rhode Island)

 Washington Square is the geographical and historical heart of Newport Rhode Island.
 More trapezoid than square, it exists at the intersection of several major streets and what was the colonial long wharf, projecting into the harbor off Aquidneck Island and into Narragansett Bay.
 Although as a civic space it is colonial in origin, dating back to the first settlement of 1639, much of its present shape, form and name dates from the 19th century while a number of its most prominent buildings are of early 20th century design.
-Like most great civic spaces, it developed over time rather than being imposed by design.
+Like many civic spaces, it developed over time rather than being imposed by design.